angela-qin/Example_repository/README.md

 The repository also includes other functions, such as issues and projects, which we will introduce and use as well in the future.

 # Branches
-There are two branches currently in this repository - the "master" branch and the "branch1" branch.
-At the moment, the files in both branches are the same.
+Branches are different version of your files.
+There is one branch currently in this repository - the "master" branch.
+By creating more branches, you can work on different copies of the same file.
 You can create a branch using GitHub Desktop.
-Follow the instructions given on the presentation or demonstration of the teacher to try creating and publishing your branch.
 Normally, branches are created to address individual issues or implement features to your program.
 We'll talk more about branches in future lessons.